Professor Sue Read

 In 2001, Amanda joined the Media Action Group for Mental Health as Senior Administrator, quickly adding event planning and volunteer co-ordination to her duties.
 She was project lead for a number of initiatives before finally accepting the role of Chief Officer in 2006.
 She spent 12 years with the organisation, designing and delivering a range of activities and training programmes that supported people with mental ill health and empowered them to challenge the stigma that unfortunately accompanies such diagnosis, as well as undertaking work promoting public awareness of holistic approaches to health, such as the local Living Well and 5 Ways to Wellbeing campaigns.

 Amanda joined Beth Johnson Foundation in May 2014 and was a Link Worker for our Staffordshire Cancer Support Programme (CaSP) North Staffordshire.
-Amanda is now a Project Worker for our Healthy Generations Project.
+Amanda is now the Manager of the Dementia Advocacy Project and Co-ordinator of the Bereavement Friendship Project.

 Brian has over 30 years of financial experience in a variety of fields: in practice, auditing, industry and, for the last 13 years, the third sector and related businesses.